EllisOtoo/glamlink_backend/README.md

 - `pnpm start:dev` — NestJS in watch mode (requires a local Postgres instance)
 - `pnpm lint` — ESLint
 - `pnpm test` — Jest unit tests

+## Authentication

+- Email OTP is still supported via `POST /auth/request-otp` and `POST /auth/verify-otp`.
+- Mobile clients using Firebase Auth can exchange a Firebase ID token for a GlamLink API session token via `POST /auth/firebase-login` with body `{ "idToken": "<firebase-id-token>" }`.
+The response mirrors the OTP login flow and returns the server-issued session token used for subsequent authenticated requests.

 ## Next Steps